Regardless of the economy, the stage of the cycle or market conditions, property is always a hot topic of conversation.

 If consumers believe the market is heading downward, whether this is reflected by the statistics or not, it will influence their behaviour.

-And of course, at times of uncertainty, people will hold off making significant purchasing decisions like a new home or investment property.
+And of course, at times of uncertainty as we're now experiencing, people will hold off making significant purchasing decisions like a new home or investment property.

-Buying property is an emotion-heavy process, and buyers – both owner-occupiers and investors – often let their heartstrings pull them in directions their head might not.
+Buying property is an emotion-heavy process, and buyers – both owner-occupiers and investors – often let their heartstrings pull them in directions their heads might not.

 This is the one factor you have some personal control over, and, if you’re savvy, you could use it to your advantage to get ahead of the game.